CageNic/cagenic.github.io/README.md

-# Welcome to our github homepage
+# Welcome to REALs test github homepage
 No fancy plugins used to create the homepage - just markdown and html from the README.md file
 And image files in /images sub folder